Leadership

 Serving our community

-We work to create opportunities for all, and where barriers exist we close the gaps.
-Every member of our community gets to be heard, should be involved and must be empowered to achieve to their full potential.
+We are providing transformative experiences that are building a future where every engineer can thrive.
+Every member of our community gets to be heard, be involved and be empowered to achieve to their full potential.
+This ensures that talented Michigan Engineers here and across the globe can serve the common good.

 lurie engineering center front entrance view